-During Stage 5 students explain geographical processes that change features and characteristics of places and environments over time and across scales and explain the likely consequences of these changes.
+During Stage 5 students explain geographical processes change that features and characteristics of places and environments over time and across scales and explain the likely consequences of these changes.
 They analyse interconnections between people, places and environments and propose explanations for distributions, patterns and spatial variations over time and across scales.
-Students compare environments. alobal changing analyse differences in human wellbeing, explore alternative views to geographical challenges and assess strategies to address challenges using environmental, social and economic criteria.
+Students compare changing environments, analyse global differences in human wellbeing, explore alternative views to geographical challenges and assess strategies to address challenges using environmental. social and economic criteria.

 Students undertake geographical inquiry to extend knowledge and understanding, and make generalisations and inferences about people, places and environments through the collection, analysis and evaluation of primary data and secondary information.
-They propose explanations for significant patterns, trends, relationships and anomalies in geographical phenomena.
-Students propose solutions and take action to address contemporary geographical challenges, taking into account alternative points of view and predicted outcomes.
+They propose explanations for significant trends, patterns, relationships and anomalies in geographical phenomena.
+Students propose solutions and take action address contemporary geographical to challenges, taking into account alternative points of view and predicted outcomes.
 Students participate in relevant fieldwork to collect primary data and enhance their personal capabilities and workplace skills.